seabothsides/sbs/content/articles/6-best-ui-frameworks.md

 Code snippets drastically decrease the learning curve.
 Because theres less code to remember when you get prompts on screen for being in the right ball park.

 Also documentation!
-It so good to have data-base to search for exactly what you're looking for and how to implement it.
+It's so good to have database to search for exactly what you're looking for and how to implement it.
 Meaning you can learn while you create!

 ### Everything in one